astronomer/airflow-guides/guides/airflow-great-expectations.md

 ## Use Case: Great Expectations Operator

+Now that we've set up our system to work with Great Expectations, we can start exploring how to use it in our DAGs.
+In this first use case, we'll use the `GreatExpectationsOperator` to run an Expectation Suite.

 ### Configuration

 The `GreatExpectationsOperator` provides a convenient method for loading an existing Expectation Suite and using it to validate a batch of data.
 You can point the operator to any location by setting the `data_context_root_dir` parameter (more on that to follow).
 Our [demo repository](https://github.com/astronomer/airflow-data-quality-demo/) uses the following configuration: